Single Parent Surrogacy for Men, Women & LGBTQ Individuals

 Surrogacy for Single Women: A Complete Guide (2026)

-Some women arrive at surrogacy because their body has decided for them: endometriosis, a cancer diagnosis, recurrent pregnancy loss, or a uterine condition that makes carrying a pregnancy unsafe.
+Some women arrive here because their body decided for them.
+Endometriosis, a cancer diagnosis, recurrent pregnancy loss, a uterine condition that makes carrying unsafe.
+Others arrive by choice — ready to be a mother, on their own terms, and surrogacy is the path that fits their life.

 Key Takeaways